-Permitting Ourselves to be Flawed
+Permitting Ourselves to be Imperfect Parents

-It’s difficult to admit to him that I don’t have it all together but it occurred to me one day that, while I feel like a failure when I don’t meet my own expectations, I never think of my children as setbacks, and I’m sure they don’t think I am either.
+It’s difficult to admit to them that I don’t have it all together but it occurred to me one day that, while I feel like a failure when I don’t meet my own expectations, I never think of my children as setbacks, and I’m sure they don’t think I am either.